phossa/phossa-config/README.md

   - Pros of using caching

-  	- Speedup.
+  	- Speed up.
 Read from one file instead of lots of configuration files.

   	- [References](#ref) like `${system.tmpdir}` are done already.